 ShaMe resilience

-As a Certified Daring Way™ Facilitator, I offer individual and group sessions exploring the role of vulnerability, shame and courage in our lives, based on the research of Dr. Brené Brown.
+As a Daring Way™ Trained Facilitator, I offer individual and group sessions exploring the role of vulnerability, shame and courage in our lives, drawing on a curriculum based on the research of Dr. Brené Brown.